animeshon/template-homepage/blog/2021-02-15-weekly-updates-1.md

 Our beloved data fetishists, it has been a while since the release of the Animeshon Encyclopedia and Detabesu.

-Today, to celebrate the v21.02 release we want to present you our new initiative, the **weekly updates**, as well as illustrate the **progress** done so far and our plans for Animeshon.
+Today, to celebrate the imminent v21.02 release we want to present you our new initiative, the **weekly updates**, as well as illustrate the **progress** done so far and our plans for Animeshon.

 # Weekly updates